String Submodular Functions with Curvature Constraints: Introduction

 \subsection{Background}

-We consider the problem of optimally choosing a string of actions to maximize an objective function over a finite horizon.
-Let $\bbA$ be a set of possible actions.
+We consider the problem of optimally choosing a string of actions over a finite horizon to maximize an objective function.
+Let $\bbA$ be a set of all possible actions.
 At each stage $i$, we choose an action $a_i$ from $\bbA$.
 We use $A=(a_1,a_2,\ldots,a_k)$ to denote a string of actions taken over $k$ consecutive stages, where $a_i\in \bbA$ for $i=1,2,\ldots, k$.
 We use $\bbA^*$ to denote the set of all possible strings of actions (of arbitrary length, including the empty string).
 Let $f: \bbA^*\to \bbR$ be an objective function, where $\bbR$ denotes the real numbers.
-We wish to find a string $M\in \bbA^*$, with a length $|M|$ not larger than $K$, to maximize the objective function:
+Our goal is to find a string $M\in \bbA^*$, with a length $|M|$ not larger than $K$, to maximize the objective function:

-The solution to \eqref{eqn:1}, which we call the \emph{optimal strategy}, can be found using dynamic programing (see, e.g. \cite{Bertsekas2000}).
+The solution to \eqref{eqn:1}, which we call the \emph{optimal strategy}, can be found using dynamic programming (see, e.g., \cite{Bertsekas2000}).
 More specifically, this solution can be expressed with \emph{Bellman's equations}.
 However, the computational complexity of finding an optimal strategy grows exponentially with respect to the size of $\bbA$ and the length constraint $K$.
 On the other hand, the greedy strategy, though suboptimal in general, is easy to compute because at each stage, we only have to find an action to maximize the step-wise gain in the objective function.
 The question we are interested in is: How good is the greedy strategy compared to the optimal strategy in terms of the objective function?
 This question has attracted widespread interest, which we will review in the next section.